EncryptedCicada/bootloader-shenanigans/Readme.md

-# Bootloader: Research
+# About the Android Bootloader and Boot Process

+## Reading

+1. An article about the qualcomm firmware and boot process: [Link](https://lineageos.org/engineering/Qualcomm-Firmware/)
+2. A blog series by Inoki mentioning the difference between Aboot and XBL/PBL: [Link](https://blog.inoki.cc/2021/10/17/android-bootloader-analysis-aboot-en/)
+3. A blog series by Inoki following up on the XBL/PBL analysis: [1](https://blog.inoki.cc/2021/10/18/android-bootloader-analysis-abl-1-en/index.html) [2](https://blog.inoki.cc/2024/04/20/android-bootloader-analysis-abl-2-en/) [3](https://blog.inoki.cc/2024/04/20/android-bootloader-analysis-abl-3-en/)

-## Conversation with ChatGPT
+## A Conversation with ChatGPT

 > [!CAUTION]
-> This is a conversation with ChatGPT about my bootloader queries.
+> This section is a conversation with ChatGPT about my bootloader queries.
 Information here might not be factually correct.
 >
 > _You have been warned._

 I have got a crude understanding of XBL and ABL in android now.
 I did this to understand the contemporary android boot process of modern 2018- qcom devices.
 I have a few doubts.
 Can you help me clear them out?
 They are as follows:

 ### Question 1

 What is the secure-boot state in bootloader and what implications does it have with respect to modifications possible to the XBL or ABL?